-Special students in General Studies are students who have not as yet selected a program, although they have been formally admitted to the College.
+Special students are non-degree, non-matriculated students who have not, as yet, selected a program, although they have been formally admitted to the College.
 Special students are not required to submit an official high school or college transcript until they enroll into a degree or certificate program.
-They may register only as part-time students (11 or less credits per semester) and enroll on a course-by-course basis.
+They may register only as part-time students (11 or less credits per semester) and enroll on a course-bycourse basis.
 Special students taking credit courses may have these credits applied toward a degree or certificate upon declaration of degree status.
 Special students are not eligible for financial aid.